-- Schools will be required to consult with parents when developing and reviewing their policies for Relationships Education - Our consultation period is running from Monday 23rd November to Monday 7th December.
-The consultation process will include online questionnaire, student council voice and a parent meeting - The results of the consultation will be shared with the Governors and this will inform our policy for Summer 2021
+- Schools are required to consult with parents when developing and reviewing their policies for Relationships Education - We provided details and had a consultation questionnaire and window last academic year.
+Since we are now able to meet face to face we are reopening the consultation period which will run from Monday 8th - Friday 19th November 2021.
+The consultation process will include- online questionnaire, student voice and a parent meeting - The results of the consultation will be shared with the Governors and this will inform our policy for Autumn 2021